2016-2017 Internship Grant: The AAM Gerre Hancock Fellowship

 2017-2018 Internship Grant: The AAM Gerre Hancock Fellowship

-The Association of Anglican Musicians Internship committee is pleased to announce that Trinity Episcopal Cathedral in Columbia, South Carolina will be the host institution for the fellowship in the 2017-18 season.
+The Association of Anglican Musicians Internship committee is pleased to announce that Trinity Episcopal Cathedral in Columbia, South Carolina will be the host institution for the AAM Gerre Hancock Fellowship during the 2017-18 season, and Thomas Heidenreich (B.Mus., M.Mus.
+Westminster Choir College, student of Alan Morrison) has been named as Fellow.
 Under the inspired leadership of Jared Johnson, Trinity Cathedral has established one of the most exciting Chorister programs in the Episcopal Church, with two choral services in the morning and Choral Evensong every Sunday, plus special services and occasional concerts, sung by a variety of choirs (Men & Boys, Men & Girls, Adults, Cathedral Singers, and Trinity Youth Chorus) at an extraordinarily high level of excellence.
-The base salary will be $27,500 to $30,000, depending on the health insurance needs of the Fellow.

 The purpose of the fellowship is to offer an extraordinarily talented young church musician, who simply lacks experience making music in the Anglican/Episcopal traditions of liturgy and music, an opportunity to be mentored intensely for one year in one of the Episcopal Church’s great music programs by one or more of our leading musicians.
 The intent is that the fellowship will be broad based, meaning that the intern will be mentored intentionally in every aspect of the many musical and non-musical skills that are required to be a highly successful church musician.

 Association of Anglican Musicians (AAM) Gerre Hancock Fellowship, 2017-18

 Host Institution: Trinity Episcopal Cathedral, Columbia, South Carolina